vevv/eat/README.md

 - [ ] Test with WSL

 # Credits
-Thanks to pcroland for his [deew](https://github.com/pcroland/deew) project which was the base for this project.
+Thanks to pcroland for his [deew](https://github.com/pcroland/deew) project which was the base for this.